icicleio/icicle/src/Coroutine/README.md

 Similar to `Coroutine::call()`, only arguments are passed as an array instead of as a variadic function.

+## Coroutines as Promises

+`Icicle\Coroutine\Coroutine` implements `Icicle\Coroutine\CoroutineInterface`, which extends `Icicle\Promise\PromiseInterface`.
+Any methods available on promises are also available on coroutines and a coroutine can be treated just like any other promise.

+See the [Promise API documentation](../Promise) for the complete list of the methods available in `Icicle\Promise\PromiseInterface` and the other methods available for working with promises.

 ## Cooperation

 Coroutines automatically are cooperative, allowing other code to execute once the coroutine has yielded a value.